mikeakohn/print_pe/README.md

 ./print_pe -modify blah 100 file.dll

-Highly recommended you make a backup of the DLL since it will overwrite code that is already there.
+Highly recommended to make a backup of the DLL since it will overwrite code that is already there.